certtools/intelmq/docs/dev/guide.rst

 .. code-block:: bash

-   git clone https://github.com/<your username>/intelmq.git /opt/dev_intelmq
+   git clone https://github.com/<your username>/intelmq.git $INTELMQ_REPO
-   cd /opt/dev_intelmq
+   cd $INTELMQ_REPO

    python -m venv .venv
    source .venv/bin/activate

    pip install -e .

-   # It creates an empty folder and assign group and owner for the current user
+   # If you use a non-local directory as INTELMQ_ROOT_DIR, use following
+   # command to create it and change the ownership.
-   sudo install -g `whoami` -o `whoami` -d /opt/intelmq
+   sudo install -g `whoami` -o `whoami` -d $INTELMQ_ROOT_DIR
+   # For local directory, just create it with mkdir:
+   mkdir $INTELMQ_ROOT_DIR

    intelmqsetup --skip-ownership

 .. note::

-   Please do not forget that configuration files, log files will be available on `/opt/intelmq`.
-However, if your development is somehow related to any shipped configuration file, you need to apply the changes in your repository `/opt/dev_intelmq/intelmq/etc/`.
+   Please do not forget that configuration files, log files will be available on `$INTELMQ_ROOT_DIR`.
+However, if your development is somehow related to any shipped configuration file, you need to apply the changes in your repository `$INTELMQ_REPO/intelmq/etc/`.

 Additional services